Integrating Db2 for z/OS Database Changes Into a CI/CD Pipeline

 Chapter 9.
 Application development tools for z/OS

 Chapter 10.
-Application change execution and documentation of the demo
+Application change execution and demonstration documentation

 Follow IBM Redbooks